bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 At this stage, you should be familiar with different layouts and grid structures, and you should be ready to start using flexbox.

-Let\'s explore a few practical examples of how you can use it.
+Let&apos;s explore a few practical examples of how you can use it.
 In the next few minutes, you will explore what the three most common uses of flexbox are.

 As mentioned earlier, flexboxes are more suitable to use for simple layout or designing simple elements in a page.

-In line with that idea, let\'s explore a few commonly used design elements that you see on a page.
+In line with that idea, let&apos;s explore a few commonly used design elements that you see on a page.

 You will discover simple ways in which you can utilize flexboxes for binding elements together or creating an easy layout.

-Let\'s explore the three most common uses of flexbox is in CSS.
+Let&apos;s explore the three most common uses of flexbox is in CSS.

 ![](images2/media/image105.png){width="3.0in"
 height="0.5715277777777777in"}The first application of flexbox that you